-Beginning in late 2007, Ralph wrote a series of articles for DM Review magazine (now called Information Management).
+eginning in late 2007, Ralph wrote a series of articles for DM Review magazine (now called Information Management).
 Published over a 16-month time frame, this sequence systematically describes the Kimball approach and classic best practices in a cohesive manner.
 Rather than scattering these articles topically throughout the book, we opted to present the series nearly in its entirety because it provides an overview of the content that follows in subsequent chapters.
 You can think of Chapter 1 as CliffsNotes for The Kimball Group Reader.
+Please note that specific date and contextual references throughout this chapter have been freshened to the perspective of 2015, as explained in the Introduction.